 * If using canned corn kernels, drain before using in the salad.

 ** Diced fresh tomatoes may be substituted.
 Add some oregano, garlic, and basil.

+In a large bowl, combine black beans, corn, salsa, tomatoes, and balsamic vinegar.
 Refrigerate until ready to serve (best made 1 to 2 days ahead of time before serving).

 Add diced avocado to mixture just before serving.